damienbod/AngularWebpackVisualStudio/LAZY_LOADING.md

-# Angular Lazy Loading with Webpack 2
+# Angular Lazy Loading with Webpack 3

-This documentation shows how Angular lazy loading can be supported using Webpack 2 for both JIT and AOT builds.
+This documentation shows how Angular lazy loading can be supported using Webpack 3 for both JIT and AOT builds.
 The Webpack loader <a href="https://github.com/brandonroberts/angular-router-loader">angular-router-loader</a> from Brandon Roberts is used to implement this.

 A big thanks to <a href="https://twitter.com/robisim74">Roberto Simonetti</a> for his help in this.

-Code <a href="https://github.com/damienbod/Angular2WebpackVisualStudio">VS2017 angular 2.x</a> | <a href="https://github.com/damienbod/Angular2WebpackVisualStudio/tree/angular4">VS2017 angular 4</a>
+Code <a href="https://github.com/damienbod/Angular2WebpackVisualStudio">VS2017 angular 4.x</a>

 <ul>